Biology and Wildlife at Birmingham Botanical GardensBirmingham Botanical Gardens

 Do you offer any special rates or special offers for school groups?

-"During our off-peak season (August to February), we offer groups the chance to experience any two of our teaching sessions for only £10 (one session - £7.40).
+"During our off-peak season (August to February), we offer groups the chance to experience any two of our teaching sessions for only 10 (one session - 7.40).
 We also welcome uniformed groups (e.g. scouts) and out-of-school clubs to the Gardens for educational visits outside of school hours at a reduced rate.
-Furthermore, during December, we offer a special Chocolate Fun teaching session, where groups learn about the history of chocolate (with plenty of tasters) before they experience the climate where chocolate (cocoa) grows.

 Your website mentions that you offer a free pre visit for teachers, how does that work?

-"When a visit to us is confirmed, we send an e-mail that permits the group leader and one colleague free entry to the Gardens to conduct a pre visit.
-This pre visit can be conducted at any time during Gardens’ opening hours.
+"When an educational visit to us is confirmed, the group leader and one colleague are permitted free entry to the Gardens to conduct a pre visit.
+This pre visit can be conducted at any time during Gardens' opening hours.
+Just send an e-mail to the Gardens' Education team saying when you would like to do this and we will get it arranged for you.

-If you are interested in hearing a bit more about how Birmingham Botanical Garden can help you with planning your school's next science Workshop then why not get in touch here.
+If you are interested in hearing a bit more about how Birmingham Botanical Gardens can help you with planning your next school visit then why not get in touch here.

 Birmingham Botanical Gardens